percussion/PSOImageEditor/README.md

 ==============
 [Percussion Software](http://www.percussion.com "Percussion Software")

-This is the PSOImageEditor Project for Rhythmyx 6.6
+This is the PSOImageEditor Project for Rhythmyx 6.6 or greater.

+See the Wiki for an [overview](https://github.com/percussion/PSOImageEditor/wiki).

 The image editor allows for uploading, cropping, resizing and storing of multiple
     sizes of a single image.